maurapintor/flask-classification/docs/slides.md

 ---

-For this lesson, we are interested in the following packages:
+These are the package of main interest for this lesson

-* `app/routes`: where we have to write the code for our APIs
+* `app/routes`: our APIs are defined here
-* `app/ml`: the code for running the machine learning tasks.
-We have to read and understand how to use this code for running our classification service.
-* `app/utils`: here we can find utilities that can help us build our APIs.
+* `app/utils`: utilities for building our APIs
 * `app/forms`: these are forms that can be used for asking specific questions (which model? which image?) to the user.
-We will implement this as a drop down menu.
+We will implement this as a drop down menu

 ---

+* `ml`: here we can find the code for running the machine learning tasks.
+We have to read and understand how to use this code for running our classification service.

+---

+As a first exercise, we will implement an easy one.

+We want to the API
+that returns the list of possible resources available.

+---

-As an exercise, we will implement an easy one.
-We want to implement an additional API that returns the list of possible resources available.
-We will keep it simple and just store a list of all models and images available in our server.
+We will keep it
+simple and just store a list of all models and images available in our server.